angeles-renjo/gasph-v2/memory-bank/activeContext.md

   - Temporarily simplified `StationMarker` and `ClusterMarker` components in `StationMapView.tsx` to basic `<View>` elements to diagnose if rendering complexity is the primary cause of the remaining glide lag.

 ## Next Steps

+- **Favorite Stations UI Improvements:**

+  - Consider adding active state to the pagination indicators to show the current page.
+  - Explore adding animations for smoother transitions between pages in the slider.
+  - Add sorting options for the favorite stations list.
+  - Consider adding filtering options for the favorite stations list.

 - **React Query and Zustand Optimizations:**